MrPowers/mungingdata/docs/pyspark/union-unionbyname-merge-dataframes.md

   - "pyspark"
 ---

+# Combining PySpark DataFrames with union and unionByName

 Multiple PySpark DataFrames can be combined into a single DataFrame with `union` and `unionByName`.

 `union` works when the columns of both DataFrames being joined are in the same order.
 It can give surprisingly wrong results when the schemas aren't the same, so watch out!